SweetGithubName/php-json-rpc/README.md

 ## Installation

-If you're using [Composer](https://getcomposer.org/) as your dependency management system, you can install the source code like this:
+If you're using [Composer](https://getcomposer.org/), you can use this package by inserting a line in the "require" section of your "composer.json" file:
 ```
-composer require datto/php-json-rpc
+        "datto/php-json-rpc": "3.0.*"
 ```

 ## Getting started

 1. Try the examples!
-The "Php" example will work right out of the box:
+The "Php" example works right out of the box:
 	```
 	php examples\Php\client.php
 	```
 	For the other examples, you'll need to follow the README file to set up the necessary environment first.

 2. Once your example is working, replace the method translator and the server-side code from the "Example/Stateless" directory with your own code.

-3. Write a clean wrapper around the JSON-RPC client class that will dovetail nicely with your own project.
+3. Write a clean wrapper around the JSON-RPC client class that will dovetail nicely with your project.

 ## Unit tests